a3X3k/Hydra/Tasks.md

 - We can book Train, Bus or Flight tickets using MakeMyTrip.
 - First, the User specifies which mode of transport he prefers.
 - If the choice is train, the user can choose whether he needs to book a ticket, check PNR status or to check the Live Train Status
+- If the User selects PNR Status, the Chatbot will ask for the PNR Number, and it re-directs to the particular PNR Status Page
 - The command prompt will open the website based on the User's choice
 - If the choice is bus, the User will be re-directed to the Bus Booking Page
 - If the choice is Flight, the User will be re-directed to the Flight Booking Page